Xfennec/nosee/README.md

 Configuration is mainly done by simple text file using the [TOML](https://github.com/toml-lang/toml) syntax.

-Let's monitor CPU temperature of one of our Web servers.
+**Let's monitor CPU temperature of one of our Web servers.**

+You may want to have a look at the "template" configuration directory provided in `$GOPATH/src/githum.com/Xfennec/nosee/etc` as a more complete example.

 ### Step1.
 Create a *Host* (SSH connection)